aduverger/bdnbviz/README.md

 The Web App is hosted at: [https://bdnb-viz.herokuapp.com](https://bdnb-viz.herokuapp.com/)

 First you need to enter the address you are looking for.
-Informations from buildings within a 1 km radius from this address will then be displayed:
+Informations of buildings within a 1 km radius from this address will then be displayed:

 ![Enter your address](img/Web-1.png)